public-awesome/daos/contracts/sg-nft-stake/README.md

 # Stargaze NFT Stake Contract

+A contract that does membership based on NFT "staking".
+Anyone can stake an NFT to the contract to become a member.
+1 NFT = 1 vote.

 This is an implementation of [cw4 spec](../../packages/cw4/README.md).

 It provides a similar API to [`cw4-group`] (which handles elected membership), but rather than appointing members (by admin or multisig), their